Pop Culture Gargoyles Hidden in Gothic Architecture

 Talking about polemics, our last example probably spilled more ink than rainwater, and occurred a couple of years ago in the French city of Lyon.
 The Cathedrale Saint Jean, already in the Atlas for its incredible Astronomical Clock, now has another wonder.
 During the renovation of the cathedral, stonemason Emmanuel Fourchet created a gargoyle figure after his construction manager, Ahmed Benzizine, as a token of their friendship and appreciation for his dedicated work.
 Ahmed is a veteran in historical renovation and has spent more than 30 years of his life restoring religious structures in France.
 He’s also a Muslim.

-Needless to say that conservative groups furiously criticized the act, calling it blasphemy.
+Conservative groups furiously criticized the act, calling it blasphemy.
 While the Archbishop saluted this gesture as an meaningful act, he also underlined the fact that the extreme reaction was due to a lack of understanding of the history and culture concerning the sculpted art of the cathedral itself.
 The Church Rector Chanoine Michel Cacaud reminded the public that the elements adorning the outside of the cathedral are meant to represent the profane world in its complexity.
 And now they can reflect those same complexities of our contemporary world.